Skip to content

 Boredom

 The next phase is boredom.
-The community has too much sameness and does not seem to be changing quickly or thoroughly enough for a user’s taste.
+The community has too much sameness and does not seem to be changing quickly or thoroughly enough, so far as this particular user is concerned.
 But the user sticks around, however, grudgingly.

 Departure